 SQL Clauses are used with SQL Commands and adhere to strict syntax and functionalities.
 There are three SQL clauses:

 A SQL HAVING clause is primarily used together with the GROUP BY clause for restricting the groups of all the returned rows to only the ones whose condition is true.
+There are multiple benefits of SQL Having with the group by usage as discussed.

 The Syntax of HAVING clause in SQL is as follows: